sirina-gubaidullina/todo-list/README.md

 The application has simple features:

--Add new todos to the list
+- Add new todos to the list
--Delete todos from the list
+- Delete todos from the list
--View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size